 The "Media library" tab

 This part of the administration interface functions almost exactly in the same way as the "Content structure" tab.
-The "Create new" button above "Sub items" will allow the creation of all classes except the ones that belong to the "Users" and the "Setup" class groups.
+The "Create here" interface at the bottom will allow the creation of all classes except the ones that belong to the "Users" and the "Setup" class groups.

 Unlike the "Content" tree, the nodes of the "Media" branch can not be accessed directly from the outside.
 The entire branch belongs to a section which the anonymous user does not have access to by default (please refer to the documentation page dealing with "Sections" in the technical manual for more information).
 Although this behavior can be easily changed by granting read access to the "Media" section for anonymous users, the original idea is to keep this part of the site protected.
 The following text reveals how the "Media library" should be used together with content that is organized within the "Content structure" part.

 As pointed out earlier, the "Media library" tab functions in the very same way as the "Content structure" tab.
 It makes it possible to arrange and manage nodes within a subtree.
 The purpose of this subtree is to serve as a container for content (typically media, hence the name) that is often reused.
 For example, it can contain a large collection of images that are referenced by different nodes found under the "Content structure" tab.
 The following illustration shows this concept.

 The illustration above shows three news articles located in the "Content structure" part and two images located in the "Media library" part.
 While the second and the third article makes use of the first image, the first article makes use of the second image.
 As the illustration shows, the images are completely independent of the articles and thus they can be easily changed, re-used or removed.
 This functionality can be achieved by making use of a technique often referred to as "object relations" or "related objects".